triggermains/triggermains.github.io/docs/guides/trigger/quick.md

 ## W-Engines

 Her signature weapon **Spectral Glaze** is obviously the best for her, and by a significant amount.
-With a **unique Crit Rate main stat**, and a an effect that **reduces the enemy DEF** by 25% while also **increasing her Impact**, it's hard to find an alternative W-Engine that can compete.
+With a **unique Crit Rate main stat**, and an effect that **reduces the enemy DEF** by 25% while also **increasing her Impact**, it's hard to find an alternative W-Engine that can compete.
 But she is still more than playable with alternatives, so here is a list:

 *[DEF]: Defense